 Growing up whenever someone in the family got sick, mom loaded the whole family up with extra glasses of orange juice.
 It was mom’s “natural” way of helping us fight of colds.
 Today whenever one of our kids brings home the sickies, I reach for the orange juice too.

 A few little fun facts from Kathleen M. Zelman, MPH, RD to back up mom’s theory:

 Next time you are at the grocery store, grab a bottle of Florida Orange Juice.
-You will be adding a great source nutrients to your families diet and support our Florida farmers at the same time.
-Learn more about Florida Orange Juice on Facebook.
+You will be adding a great source of nutrients to your family’s diet and supporting our Florida farmers at the same time.